survivejs/react-book/manuscript/04_implementing_notes.md

   transition: 0.6s;
 }

+.note .task {
+  /* force to use inline-block so that it gets minimum height */
+  display: inline-block;
+}
 ```

 Note that I animated `Note` shadow.
 This way the user gets a better indication of what `Note` is being hovered upon.
 This won't work on touch based interfaces, but it's a nice touch for the desktop.